devicons/devicon/CONTRIBUTING.md

     <li>Push the branch <code>draft-release</code></li>
     <li>Manually trigger the workflow <code><a href="https://github.com/devicons/devicon/actions/workflows/build_icons.yml">build_icons.yml</a></code> (which has a <code>workflow_dispatch</code> event trigger) and select the branch <code>draft-release</code> as target branch.
 This will build a font version of all icons using icomoon and automatically creates a pull request to merge the build result back into <code>draft-release</code></li>
     <li>Review and approve the auto-create pull request created by the action of the step above</li>
     <li>Create a pull request towards <code>development</code>.
 Mention the release number in the pull request title and add information about all new icons, fixes, features and enhancements in the description of the pull request.
+Take the commits as a guideline.
 It's also a good idea to mention and thank all contributions who participated in the release (take description of <code><a href="https://github.com/devicons/devicon/pull/504">#504</a></code> as an example).</li>
     <li>Wait for review and approval of the pull request (<b>DON'T</b> perform a squash-merge)</li>
     <li>Once merged create a pull request with BASE <code>master</code> and HEAD <code>development</code>.
 Copy the description of the earlier pull request.</li>
     <li>Since it was already approved in the 'development' stage a maintainer is allowed to merge it (<b>DON'T</b> perform a squash-merge).</li>